tdwg/bdq/tg2/_review/docs/tutorial/index.md

 ### 4.7 Define the Test Specification (non-normative)

-**Purpose**: Provide a clear, unambiguous description of the test's logic and expected outcomes.
+**Purpose**: Provide a clear, unambiguous description of the Test's logic and expected outcomes.

-Now we need to provide the unambiguous technical details required for a developer to implement the test.
+Now we need to provide the unambiguous technical details required for a developer to implement the Test.

 Let's start with the question the test is asking, very simply phrased:  **Is there a value in dwc:footprintWKT?**

-Now, let's phrase that question in a way that provides clear and unambiguous guidance to a developer who will implement the test.
+Now, let's phrase that question in a way that provides clear and unambiguous guidance to a developer who will implement the Test.
 The phrasing follows a standard structure and terminology in the BDQ standard.

-Since this is a `Validation`, the test will return either COMPLIANT or NOT_COMPLIANT.
-The test will return COMPLIANT if there is a value in dwc:footprintWKT, and it will return NOT_COMPLIANT if there is not a value in dwc:footprintWKT.
+Since this is a `Validation`, the Test will return either COMPLIANT or NOT_COMPLIANT.
+The Test will return COMPLIANT if there is a value in dwc:footprintWKT, and it will return NOT_COMPLIANT if there is not a value in `dwc:footprintWKT`.
 We can phrase this as follows:

 **Expected Response** COMPLIANT if dwc:footprintWKT contains some value; otherwise NOT_COMPLIANT

 But, "contains no value" might be interpreted in different ways by different developers, so we want to use an explicit concept from BDQ that allows developers to look in one place for the meaning of "contains some value", and know that this is a standard concept that gets reused.

-The bdq: vocabulary contains a term for just this purpose: [bdq:NotEmpty](../list/bdq/index.md#bdq_NotEmpty), it provides a standard definition of this common concept for reuse in many tests, preventing ambiguity in implementation.
+The [bdq:](../list/bdq/index.md) vocabulary contains a term for just this purpose: [bdq:NotEmpty](../list/bdq/index.md#bdq_NotEmpty), it provides a standard definition of this common concept for reuse in many tests, preventing ambiguity in implementation.
 Thus, we can rephrase the expected response to link to this standard concept:

 **Expected Response** COMPLIANT if dwc:footprintWKT is bdq:NotEmpty; otherwise NOT_COMPLIANT